ovh/docs/pages/web/microsoft-collaborative-solutions/migration_omm/guide.en-us.md

 ## Objective

-[OVHcloud Mail Migrator](https://omm.ovh.net/){.external} is a tool created by OVHcloud.
+[OVH Mail Migrator](https://omm.ovh.net/){.external} is a tool created by OVHcloud.
 It is used to migrate your email accounts to your OVHcloud email addresses.
 The process covers different types of content, such as emails, contacts, calendars and tasks, provided that they are compatible with your email addresses.

-**Find out how to migrate your email accounts to OVHcloud using our OVHcloud Mail Migrator tool.**
+**Find out how to migrate your email accounts to OVHcloud using our OVH Mail Migrator tool.**

 ## Requirements